top of page

-Walk into any office server room, and you'll see a rack full of blinking boxes with cables running everywhere.
-Some of those boxes are routers, some are switches, and if the office is old enough, maybe a hub or two gathering dust.
-They all move data, but they do so in very different ways.
-Understanding the difference between them is something you'll need to have locked down early.
+Walk into any server room, and you’ll see racks of blinking boxes.
+Some are routers, some are switches, and if it’s old enough, maybe a hub.
+They all move data, but in completely different ways.
+And in 2026, these same concepts live in the cloud, virtual switches, software-defined routers, and SD-WAN.
+The fundamentals haven’t changed.

 Switches - the smart version